jvcarmona/PortScan/README.md

 # PortScan
-A simple Python-based TCP port scanner
+A simple Python-based TCP port scanner.
+The project was developed for educational purposes.

 # Primeiros Passos